-Question 5: An "uninspected" tugboat employer is required to follow 29 CFR Part 1915, Subpart B, Confined and Enclosed Spaces and Other Dangerous Atmospheres in Shipyard Employment, when performing ship repair functions.
-Does this same employer need to implement 29 CFR 1910.146, Permit-required confined spaces, when employees enter confined spaces on the same vessel for non-repair reasons (such as for retrieving ropes)?
+Question 5: An "uninspected" vessel employer is required to follow 29 CFR Part 1915, Subpart B, Confined and Enclosed Spaces and Other Dangerous Atmospheres in Shipyard Employment, when performing ship repair functions.
+Does this same employer need to implement 29 CFR 1910.146, Permit-required confined spaces, when employees enter confined spaces on the same vessel for nonrepair reasons (such as for retrieving ropes)?

-Answer: An employer operating an "uninspected" tugboat (i.e. a tugboat which is not a seagoing motor vessel 300 gross tons or more and is not a steam vessel) is required to follow and comply with 29 CFR Part 1915, Subpart B, Confined and Enclosed Spaces and Other Dangerous Atmospheres in Shipyard Employment, when performing ship repair functions (such as alterations, conversions, installations, cleaning, painting, and maintenance).
-This same tugboat employer is required to follow and comply with the 29 CFR 1910.146, Permit-required confined space standards, when employees are performing various routine tasks (such as retrieving ropes from confined spaces).
-Moreover, situations regularly occur on tugboats that require compliance with both standards at the same time.
+Answer: An employer operating an "uninspected" vessel is required to follow and comply with 29 CFR Part 1915, Subpart B, Confined and Enclosed Spaces and Other Dangerous Atmospheres in Shipyard Employment, when performing ship repair functions (such as alterations, conversions, installations, cleaning, painting, and maintenance).
+This same employer is required to follow and comply with the 29 CFR 1910.146, Permit-required confined space standards, when employees are performing various routine tasks (such as retrieving ropes from confined spaces).
+Moreover, situations regularly occur that require compliance with both standards at the same time.
 Requiring a single employer to implement two confined space entry procedures at the same site simultaneously can lead to confusion, inadvertent errors, and possibly reduced employee safety.
-Therefore, an "uninspected" tugboat employer may be allowed to comply with 29 CFR Part 1915 requirements for all confined space work aboard the tugboat.
+Therefore, an "uninspected" vessel employer may be allowed to comply with 29 CFR Part 1915 requirements for all confined space work aboard the vessel.
 Any violation of an applicable 29 CFR 1910.146 requirement would be treated as a de minimis violation and not cited.